- by Joe Weber - updated on 9/27/2023

-One of the most common causes of early battery failure, sulfation is a close second.
+If corrosion is the most common cause of early battery failure, sulfation is a close second.
 Most of us don't even know what sulfation is.
-This blog will answer that question and why it is such a bad thing for batteries?
-Read below to learn what sulfation is and how you can potentially reverse battery sulfation with proper charging and the use of a battery maintainer.
+This blog will answer that question and why it is such a bad thing for batteries for our lead batteries.
+Keep reading to learn what sulfation is and how you can prevent and potentially reverse battery sulfation with proper charging and the use of a battery maintainer.

-It's not all bad news though and you should not immediately go out and buy a new battery if you notice some of these things.
-As you'll learn below, this phenomenon can be reversed in many cases to return your battery to near-perfect condition.
+Don't worry, it's not all bad news!
+You don't need to immediately go out and buy a new battery if you notice some of these symptoms.
+In many cases, as you'll see below, sulfation can be reversed to return your battery to near-perfect condition.

-In many cases, sulfation can be reversed.
-The first thing to do is to determine what type of sulfation your battery is experiencing.
-Battery sulfation is seen in two forms and luckily for us their names are self-explanatory, permanent and reversible.
-Like many things, early detection of battery sulfation is key to being able to reverse the sulfation and bring the battery back.
+The first thing to do is to determine what type of sulfation your battery has.
+Battery sulfation is seen in two forms; luckily, their names are self-explanatory, permanent and reversible.
+Like many things in life, early detection is key for battery sulfation to be reversed and bring the battery back to optimal condition.

-Permanent sulfation occurs when you store a battery in a low state of charge for several weeks or months with no maintenance.
+Permanent sulfation can occur when you store a battery in a low state of charge for a longer period like several weeks or months with no maintenance.
 If you store your battery without a full charge and leave it alone, you are more likely to end up with a battery with permanent sulfation.
-Permanent sulfation can sometimes be salvaged but it is pretty uncommon, and is more likely that you will need a new battery.
+Permanent sulfation can sometimes be salvaged but it is pretty uncommon, and is more likely that you will need to replace the battery.

-When you properly charge your battery and you pay attention to the signs, you can catch sulfation early enough so the lead sulfate crystals will not have had enough time to build up to the point of no return on the plates.
-This will make it easier to correct and is fixable.
+When you properly charge your battery and you pay attention to the signs, you can catch sulfation early enough so the lead sulfate crystals will not have had enough time to build up on the plates to the point of no return.
+This will make it easier to correct and is, most of the time, fixable.

 As its name suggests, reversible sulfation is, well, reversible.
-In order to accomplish this you must apply an overcharge to a fully charged battery using a regulated current of around 200mA (milliAmps) for roughly 24 hours.
-This will allow the battery terminal voltage to rise between 2.50 and 2.66 volts per cell.
-This will then also increase the battery's temperature to a range of 122–140°F. These two factors combined will help dissolve the lead sulfate crystals that have built up on the plates.
+In order to accomplish this you need to apply an overcharge to a fully charged battery using a regulated current of around 200mA (milliAmps) for roughly 24 hours.
+This allows the battery terminal voltage to rise between 2.50 and 2.66 volts per cell.
+This also increases the battery's temperature to a range of 122–140°F. These two factors combined will help dissolve the lead sulfate crystals that have built up on the plates.

 Is your battery showing the signs that something may be wrong but you aren't sure?
 No problem!
 The battery experts at Batteries Plus will be happy to test it for you, free of charge.
-If your battery is beyond repair and it's time to look for a replacement battery, look no further than the experts at Batteries Plus.
+If your battery is beyond repair and it's time to look for a replacement battery, we have a large selection of batteries to fit your needs.
 Let our team of trusted experts at your local store help you find the best battery for your car or truck, boat, RV and more!

-For more information on sulfation and corrosion read our blog article "What Causes Battery Sulfation and Corrosion?".
+If you would like to learn more about corrosion and sulfation read our blog post "What Causes Battery Sulfation and Corrosion?".